mbroton/browsy/README.md

 ## Getting Started

-You can run browsy straight on your machine or spin it up with Docker.
+The simplest way to spin browsy up is with Docker Compose.
 Check out the [documentation](https://broton.dev/) for all the details, but below is the quick and easy way to jump right in.

 Here's what you need to do:
-* Get browsy installed
+* Copy docker-compose.yml
-* Create your own jobs or grab some of [my ready-to-use ones]() (screenshot generation, PDF rendering, etc.)
+* Define jobs
-* Start the server and worker(s) with your jobs
+* Run docker compose
 * That's it!
 Just send requests to queue jobs and grab their results when they're done

 ### Quick Start

-#### Install browsy
+#### Copy docker compose

 ```
-pip install browsy
+git clone ...
 ```

 #### Define a job